Happiness in Magazines

 Happiness in Magazines is the fifth solo album by Graham Coxon.
 It was produced by Stephen Street who also produced Blur's first five albums and is Coxon's most commercially successful album to date.
 Happiness in Magazines reached 19 in the UK Albums chart and was certified Gold.

 Production

 Happiness in Magazines was produced by Stephen Street, accompanied by engineer Cenzo Townshend.
 It was then mastered by Bunt Stafford-Clark at Townhouse Studios in London.
 The artwork was designed by Alex Hutchinson, with images provided by Coxon.

-Alongside Coxon, other musicians contributed to the recordings: organ and piano on "Bittersweet Bundle of Misery", "All Over Me", "Hopeless Friend", "Are You Ready?", "Bottom Bunk", and "Ribbons and Leaves" by Louis Vause; backing vocals on "Bittersweet Bundle of Misery" and "Don't Be a Stranger", and marimba on "Don't Be a Stranger" by Angie Pollock; strings on "All Over Me", "Hopeless Friend", and "Are You Ready?" by the Duke Street Quartet; French horns on "Ribbons and Leaves" by Marcus Bates, Pip Eastop, and Phillip Woods.
-John Metcalf arranged the strings and horns parts that the Duke Street Quartet, Bates, Eastop, and Woods played.
+Alongside Coxon, additional musicians contributed to the recordings.
+Louis Vause performed organ and piano on “Bittersweet Bundle of Misery”, “All Over Me”, “Hopeless Friend”, “Are You Ready?”, “Bottom Bunk”, and “Ribbons and Leaves”.
+Angie Pollock provided backing vocals on “Bittersweet Bundle of Misery” and backing vocals and Marimba on “Don’t Be a Stranger”.
+The Duke Street Quartet performed strings on “All Over Me”, “Hopeless Friend”, and “Are You Ready?”.
+Marcus Bates, Pip Eastop, and Phillip Woods performed French horns on “Ribbons and Leaves”.
+John Metcalf arranged the string and horn parts.

 Singles

-Four singles have been released from Happiness in Magazines.
+Four singles were released from Happiness in Magazines.